streetwriters/notesnook/docs/index.md

 !!!

-Notesnook is a simple and cross-platform **private notes app** that keeps your notes organized and synced on your phone, tablet and computer.
+Notesnook is a simple and cross-platform **private notes app** that keeps all your notes organized and synced on your phone, tablet and computer.

 <img src="https://github.com/streetwriters/notesnook/raw/main/banners/crossplatform.jpg" alt="Notesnook - Take private notes"/>

 We use best-in-class encryption algorithms **XChaCha20-Poly1305 & Argon2** that are stronger & safer than AES256, impenetrable & future-proof.
-Your notes are encrypted on your device and are 100% private. **No one but you can read your notes (not even us).**
+Your notes are encrypted on your device.
+They are are 100% private. **No one but you can read your notes (not even us).**

 Take notes, capture ideas, create to-do lists, keep a journal, write your assignments and manage projects, we have got you covered everywhere.

 ## Features

-Privacy isn't the only thing that Notesnook offers:
+Privacy isn't the only thing that Notesnook has to offer:

 1. Cross platform - Notesnook has apps on all platforms
 2. End to end encrypted private sync to unlimted devices
-3. Organize your notes using:
+3. Organize your notes using notebooks, tags and colors
-   1. Notebooks
-   2. Topics
-   3. Tags
-   4. Colors
 4. Encrypt/lock your notes in a private vault locally
 5. Full rich text editor with markdown support
 6. Focus mode (distraction-free mode)
 7. Export notes as HTML, MD, PDF & TXT
 8. Automatic backups
 9. Dark mode and custom accents
-10. Notesnook Monograph - Sharing notes on public url with one click
+10. Notesnook Monograph - Share your notes on public url with one click in a safe and secure way

 Notesnook is specifically designed for each platform to give you the best possible private note taking experience.